rostro36/Notes/Big Data/Week 03/03_questions.md

 - Where is the filesystem saved?
 	- In RAM of the NameNode.
 	- Can be reconfigured from the block reports, but takes time (30 minutes).
-	- The Standby/Backup/vice NameNode saves a log on it's own harddrive and keeps one copy in RAM for hot swap of primary NameNodes.
+	- The Standby/Backup/vice NameNode saves a log on it's own hard-drive and keeps one copy in RAM for hot swap of primary NameNodes.
 	- The secondary NameNode stores a checkpoint in persistent storage.
 - What is the balancing metric?
 	- Percentage of used storage on one node compared to percentage of used storage on whole system.
 - What is the benefit of a higher replication factor?
-	- Higher replication is higher fault toelareance and increases read bandwidth.
+	- Higher replication is higher fault tolerance and increases read bandwidth.
 - The chance that a node randomly dies is relatively small.
 Why is a snapshot still a good idea?
-	- The chance of HDDs dying is significantly higher if the power gets cut (for maintenance) and other maintenance work can increase this probability temporatily.
+	- The chance of HDDs dying is significantly higher if the power gets cut (for maintenance) and other maintenance work can increase this probability temporarily.